sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982072 - Door Kokba Hostel.md

 |      77 | 0x0090      |         144 |
 |      78 | 0x00B9      |         185 |
 |      79 | 0x00B8      |         184 |

+## String References

+- **9760**: Which album do you choose?
+[None/Untitled./Rise of the Zilart./Chains of Promathia./Treasures of Aht Urhgan.]
+- **9761**: Which song do you request?
+[Return to album menu./Prelude./Vana'diel March./Vana'diel March #2./Voyager./Buccaneers./Sunbreeze Shuffle./The Kingdom of San d'Oria./Chateau d'Oraguille./The Republic of Bastok./Metalworks./The Federation of Windurst./Heavens Tower./Hopelessness./Repression./Just Once More./Recollection./Despair./Fury./Sorrow./Anxiety./Sometime, Somewhere./Ghelsba./Tough Battle./Shadow Lord./Awakening.]
+- **9763**: Which song do you request?
+[Return to album menu./Wedding march./Tough Battle #2./Bloody Promise./Memoro de la S^tono./Grav'iton./Kamlanaut#1./Kamlanaut#2./The Zilart./Warriors of the Crystal./Eald'narche./Belief./End Theme.]
+- **9765**: Which song do you request?
+[Return to album menu./Unity./Currents Of Time./Xmas./Turmoil./Conflict: March Of The Hero./Conflict: You Want To Live Forever?/Trembling Sky./Happily Ever After./The Ruler Of The Skies./Second Ode: Distant Promises./Dusk And Dawn./Fourth Ode: Clouded Dawn./Words Unspoken--Pso'Xja./VS Promathia./A New Morning.]
+- **9767**: Which song do you request?
+[Return to album menu./Vana'diel March #4./Eastward Bound.../Hellriders./Fated Strife -Besieged-./Rapid Onslaught -Assault-./Ever-Turning Wheels./Eternal Gravestone.]
+- **9769**: This is the song you request?
+[That's the one!/Let me see the list again...]

 ## Events